What is the Marti Foundation?

 How Do I Apply?

-You must fill out our application form, attach the documents it calls for, and make sure it gets to our office (1501-D N. Main St., Cleburne, Texas 76033) before the deadline.
-The deadline for 2020 is 3 PM on May 3, 2021.
+You must fill out our application form, attach the documents it calls for, and make sure it gets to our office (501 W. Chambers St., Cleburne, Texas 76033) before the deadline.
+The deadline for 2022 is 3 PM on June 15, 2022.
 You will find a PDF file you can download on our Application Page.

-After we have finished interviewing all our applicants, the Selection Committee will decide which applicants will receive the Marti Foundation scholarship.
+After we have finished reviewing all our applications, the Selection Committee will decide which applicants will receive the Marti Foundation scholarship and then you will be notified.

 You must be a graduate of a Johnson County school.